KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 ---
 layout: post
-title:  "How DNS Rebound Protection gets into your way for local SSL secured services"
+title:  "How DNS Rebound Protection gets into your way for local HTTPS secured services"
 author: karsten
 categories: [ tutorial ]
 ---